-If your mind goes a mile a minute, these meditation tips are for you.
+If your mind goes a mile a minute, these meditation tips might help you calm some of your thoughts.

 Although I’m a long-time meditator, I continually struggle to truly turn off my head.
 Enter my “monkey mind,” the intrusive, restless thoughts that derail me from finding mental calm.